KashaveniSruthi/billing-software-system/README.md

-# Billing Software in Python
+# Billing Software System in Python

 This repository contains a Python-based billing software application designed to help businesses manage their billing and accounting processes.
 The software allows users to create invoices, track payments, and manage customer data with an intuitive interface built using the Tkinter library.